Reading time: 3 minutes

 In the article, I gave you a bunch of useful tips and tricks on how to learn the language through listening.
-So go ahead and browse it quickly, I'll give you a minute or two.

 So now that all that is out of the way, let's check for understanding.
 I mentioned in the article that you should spend your free time listening to French radios, French songs, French-speaking podcasts, and watching French movies, among other things.
 The question now is, how often and how regularly should you do it?

 As a way of making listening a habit, this article aims to give you detailed suggestions on how to spend the first 21 days of your studies.
 This is also in conjunction to the previous topic called A 20-Day Guide on How to Make Learning French a Habit.